skipperkongen/declarative-cartography/sql_wiki/st_cellify.md

 $$ LANGUAGE sql IMMUTABLE STRICT;
 ```

-Try out the function on a street from OSM:
+Try out the function on a single street from OSM (Fyrvej in denmark):

 ```sql
 SELECT